ibrathesheriff/sheriffs-jailhouse/content/episodes/breaking-prod-it-doesnt-get-sillier-than-this.md

 It wasn't making sense why this error was occurring, it felt so random so I opened a SQL console and queried the `error_logs` table to view the most recently added records.
 That's what led me to the `send_email` function as all the recent logs referenced this function.
 I then reviewed the `log_unexpected_error` function code and it hit me.

 ### Accidental recursion
-So as Users completed actions related to maintenance issues or move-in forms notifications were sent via email using the `send_email` function.
+So as Users completed actions related to maintenance issues or move-in forms, notifications were sent via email using the `send_email` function.
 The surge of emails caused the platform to hit the maximum allowed outgoing email requests for the day meaning the `send_email` function started to fail to fulfil email requests so an exception occurred and the `log_unexpected_error` function was called.

 The `log_unexpected_error` function would then add the error log to the database and attempt to notify me about the error via email by using the `send_email` function.
 The `send_email` function would fail to fulfil the email request to notify me as Gmail had blocked the platform for the day so it would call the `log_unexpected_error` function which would add the error log to the database and try to notify me about the error via email using the `send_email` function.
 This loop would keep on going until Python gave up on tracking the function calls and hence raised the `RecursionError`.